HOUSE SWAPPING

 Pet Comfort

-If you can’t take your pet with you, the next best thing is to leave them in the comfort of their own home and with their regular routine.
+If you can’t take your pet with you, the next best thing is to leave them in the comfort of their own home and with a regular routine.
 You may be surprised to find that having a pet-sitter is less expensive than boarding your pet while you’re away.

 Affordability